utah-cs3550-fa24/assignments/hw7.md

 address.
 If you are using Windows but not WSL, you'll need to do things slightly differently:

- - Make sure to download a PPK file, not a PEM file
+ - Make sure to create and download a PPK key file, not a PEM file
  - Use PuTTY's UI to select an SSH connection
  - Put in the Elastic IP and select the PPK file as the key
  - When asked for a username, type in `ubuntu`

-You should be able to connect to your virtual cloud computer; you'll know you succeeded because you'll see a bunch of output and then a command line that starts with `ubuntu@`.
+You should be able to connect to your virtual cloud computer; you'll know you succeeded because you'll see a bunch of output and then a command line prompt that starts with `ubuntu@`.
 If you have succeeded, move on to the next phase.
 Otherwise, seek help.

 Phase 3: Installing essential software
 --------------------------------------